vmware/script-runtime-service-for-vsphere/README.md

 }
 ```

 **Note:** If you need to change the initial root password on the SRS appliance, take a look at `photon-version.json` and `http/photon-kickstart.json`.
-When the OVA is produced, there is no default password, so this does not really matter other than for debugging purposes.
+When the OVF is produced, there is no default password, so this does not really matter other than for debugging purposes.

 2. Start the build by running the [build.sh script](https://github.com/vmware/script-runtime-service-for-vsphere/blob/master/build.sh)  which builds Script Runtime Service containers and then calls `packer` and the respective build files